qiang1981cn/devsecops-neuvector/docs/part-1.md

 - Create a token from SonarQube, so later, Jenkins can trigger the static code scanning with this token.
 - Create a project in SonarQube.

 Step 5.
-Setup a GitHub token in GitHub Website. (**Only this step needs be manually executed.**)
+Setup a GitHub token in GitHub Website. (**Only this step is not scripted.**)

 Step 6.
 Generate the config file for Jenkins installation.
-The config file will be replaced with the generated GitHub token, SonarQube token & project name, Harbr access info and Anchore access info.
+The config file will be updated with the generated GitHub token, SonarQube token & project name, Harbr access info.

 Step 7.
 Install Jenkins.